denilsonsa/denilsonsa.github.io/_posts/2008-02-02-first-contact-with-atmega8-microcontroller-part-4.markdown

 Don't you like this idea?
 Me neither.
 This is why I think hardware sucks!
 Hardware is always a source of faults! ;)

-**Update at 2008-07-04:** [Anibal points out at comments](http://my.opera.com/CrazyTerabyte/blog/show.dml/1622761#comment5605473) that there is an important [BIOS](http://en.wikipedia.org/wiki/BIOS) setting that plays a role here.
+**Update on 2008-07-04:** [Anibal points out at comments](http://my.opera.com/CrazyTerabyte/blog/show.dml/1622761#comment5605473) that there is an important [BIOS](http://en.wikipedia.org/wiki/BIOS) setting that plays a role here.
 If the parallel port is configured as _SPP_, then the communication is unidirectional (data can only be sent, but never be received) and thus avrdude won't be able to talk to the microcontroller.
 If this happens to you, changing that setting to _EPP+ECP_ should fix the problem.
 Thanks, Anibal!

 **Be happy and watch the blinking LEDs!**